shyam202/shyam202/README.md

 - 📫 How to reach me **lakhanishyam11@gmail.com**

-- ⚡ Fun fact **I'm a Graduate Master Student living in Mannheim, Germany.
+- ⚡ Fun fact **I'm a Master Graduted in Applied Computer Science, and living in Mannheim, Germany.
 Outside Tech, I love to read, enjoy music and explore nature outdoors.
 If you are around Mannheim, Germany, drop an email and let's catch-up over Coffee!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">